CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/grafana/upgrade-promtail.md

     * Start-Promtail.ps1
     * Stop-Promtail.ps1

-1. In File Explorer, navigate to the extracted `promtail-windows-amd64.exe` folder performed as part of [Make Artefacts Available][].
+1. In File Explorer, navigate to the extracted `promtail-windows-amd64.exe` folder created as part of [Make Artefacts Available][].
 1. Copy the `promtail-windows-amd64.exe` file into the folder that Promtail was previously running from, e.g. `C:\Promtail`.
-1. In File Explorer, navigate to the extracted `Promtail.Install` folder performed as part of [Make Artefacts Available][].
+1. In File Explorer, navigate to the extracted `Promtail.Install` folder created as part of [Make Artefacts Available][].
 1. Copy the contents of this location into the folder that Promtail was previously running from, e.g. `C:\Promtail`.
-1. Open `promtail-local-config.yaml` in a text editor and compare against the [backed up][] version:
+1. Open `promtail-local-config.yaml` in a text editor:

     * Update the *filename* property under *positions* to be the value found in the [backed up][] version.
     * Update the *url* property under *clients* to be the value found in the [backed up][] version.